ctlee/BioChemCoRe-2018/docs/pages/clustering.md

 Now, your first frame is also ready for our clustering exercise.

-## Identify the Protein Residues that Line the Active Site
+## Step 2: Identify the Protein Residues that Line the Active Site

 Typically when clustering protein trajectories for drug design purposes, you want to know about the various conformations of the protein active site.
 Thus, we must identify the residues that line the active site.